klustria/oci-devops-helidon-example/README.md

    ![](./images/devops-diagram.png)

 ### Prepare the Helidon Application:
 1. Generate an auth token that will be used to access the DevOps code repository.
-From the OCI Console's home screen, open the Profile menu and click My Profile.
-Under `Resources`, click on `Auth tokens` and then click `Generate token` and fill in the `Description`.
+From the OCI Console's home screen, open the Profile menu and click `My Profile`.
+Under `Resources`, click on `Auth tokens`, followed by clicking `Generate token` and fill in the `Description`.
 A new window will open with a notice to `Copy the generated token as it will not be shown again`.
 Do so and ensure to keep it in a safe place for future usage.
 2. Go to the home directory
    ```shell
    cd ~